Evolving year-on-year

 Operability Impact of Distributed Storage and Electric Vehicles

-The high penetration of these devices would alter the demand seen by ESO control centre and impact the system operability.
+The high penetration of these devices would alter demand.
 With appropriate market and framework design, storage and electric vehicles will be able to support electricity system operation and be enablers to the decarbonization transition.

 Operating a Low Inertia System

-We are always looking at how to best operate the network, as we see reductions in system inertia.
-We have processes in place for managing each operability challenge.
-We are already looking to address the future challenges we see ahead of us as we transition to a zero carbon system.
+We are always looking at how to best operate the network as we see reductions in system inertia.
+This report address the future challenges we see ahead of us as we transition to a zero carbon system.

 Past Frequency Events

-We control frequency by balancing electricity supply and demand.
-Occasionally we see a large loss of generation or demand which can cause a swing in system frequency.
-This report provides the brief summary of significant frequency events which has previously been provided in the System Incident report to the Grid Code Review Panel.
+This report provides the brief summary of significant frequency events which have previously been provided in the System Incident report to the Grid Code Review Panel.

 Impact of declining short circuit levels